 Create your own personal book with these 30-page journals.
 My Writing Journal has lines for writing, plus space for a drawing and includes a word bank for frequently misspelled words.
 Available in a set of 12 or 20 journals.

 4 years & up.
-Cover folds down easily to become base of pad and sheets remove cleanly without leaving residue.
+This easel pad is the perfect size to set on a table or a desk at any meeting.
+The easel cover folds down easily to become the base allowing it to stand on its own.
+Jot down discussion points and ideas.
 Leave sheets on the easel or stick to a wall to display.
+Removes cleanly without leaving residue behind.
 Convenient carrying handle.
-25 sheets measuring 16" x 15".
+Recyclable.
+Measures 16" x 15".
+Includes 25 sheets.

 3 years & up.
 Build key foundations for letter formation with these natural looking stones, each one with a different pattern.
 As kids trace over the patterns from left to right, learning how to make shapes, the stones provide the sensory feedback needed to take the first steps in writing.
 Develops fine motor skills and the language necessary to talk about shapes and patterns.
 Also use them to make impressions in clay or dough, or use with sand, rice, and paint as part of a sensory tray.
 The… More »

 Grades 1 & up.
 Spark brainstorming and imagination with these writing prompt cubes.
 Students can use cubes in both creative storytelling and nonfiction writing activities.
 With different writing prompts on each side (36 prompts total), foam cubes offer a variety of ideas for individual or group writing projects.
 Cubes wipe clean and are quiet when rolled--perfect for centers.
 Activity guide included.
 Cubes measure 1 5/8".